ABOUT SUNSTONE CHAPEL

 I’m a Certified Senior Professional in Human Resources (SPHR) with over 18 years of expertise in organizational effectiveness, overseeing learning strategy, and change management.
 Through Innovative Spirit I offer human resources support for small liberal faith communities.
 I have also hired, fired, supervised others, participated in employment hearings, and served as a career services consultant.
 I am also a former Chief Learning Officer where I oversaw employee and leadership development for over 3,000 federal employees.
+Currently, I serve as the Director of Human Resources at a liberal, faith-based non-profit.
 I bring this knowledge with me while facilitating congregational staff training.

 Lay and Spiritual Leadership: